-DBSA Support Groups provide a caring environment for people to come together to discuss their challenges and successes in living with a mood disorder, or supporting a loved one with a mood disorder.
+DBSA Support Groups provide a caring environment for people to come together to discuss their challenges and successes in living with a mood disorder.
 We provide a forum for mutual understanding, self-discovery, and finding a path to wellness with support from others who have been there.

 Events and Google Calendar

 We have resumed in person meetings.
 Please see the Google calendar for addresses and COVID-19 policy for each host space.

 We are utilizing Zoom to allow participants to connect virtually.
 For dial-in instructions, please see the Google calendar.

 In Person Support Groups - See Calendar for Details

 Virtual Support Groups - See Calendar for Details

 *locations here denote in-person origin; you are welcome to join any appropriate virtual peer group regardless of location.

 Use the lower righthand icon (+GoogleCalendar) to add these events to your Google Calendar for easy access.